cem8301/to-see-the-world/README.md

 - [ ] Option to add in other gpx files from sources other than Strava
 - [ ] Add a link to create a google maps route layer
 - [ ] Add elevation profiles to country summaries
-- [ ] Update Strava authorization to remember secrets, so the user doesnt need to grant access every time
+- [ ] Update Strava authorization to remember secrets, so the user doesnt need to grant access every time (ref: https://stravalib.readthedocs.io/en/latest/get-started/how-to-get-strava-data-python.html#step-4-use-and-refresh-your-strava-api-token)
 - [ ] Create cron (via phone? free place online?) to run map updates once a week
 - [ ] Create summaries print out function. ie, distance, elevation, countries/regions and gif of map movement